 The keywords that are organized in each ad group should all be relevant to each other and the ads should also be closely related to the keywords.
 Finally, there should be some congruence between the landing page and both the ads and the keywords that you’re targeting.
 This makes conversion tracking easier and relevant to conversion types based on keyword phrases.

 However, in order to effectively track your results, it’s better to organize your accounts into separate campaigns.
 This is especially useful for beginners to Google AdWords advertising.

 ii).
 Aim for small ad groups: Ensure that your ad groups are small and focused.

 Each of your ad groups should be focused on a particular product, offer, model, or service – e.g., an ad group for your webinar training.
 Simply Business UK provides a proven system for choosing a new ad group or a new campaign:

-Smaller ad groups will likely result in a more relevant keyword list for each ad group.
+Smaller ad groups will likely result in a more relevant keyword list in the conversion tracker for each ad group.

-This in turn makes it easier to develop the right ads for each ad group.
+This in turn makes it easier to develop the right ads for each ad group as you focus the search funnel.
 It’s easier to track results for a small ad group versus a large one.
 However, make sure that you’ve got at least 4 ads in each ad group: